Accessibility Tools

 Stephanus School

-On 11 July 2025, Stephanus School celebrated its 35th anniversary—a significant milestone that we were delighted to support.
-On this festive occasion, we were able to present a very special gift this year: a MOTOmed.
 The MOTOmed is a versatile movement training device that specifically helps to relax muscles, build endurance and strength, promote mobility, and improve coordination and overall well-being.

 Christmas Children’s Classical Gala at the Konzerthaus Berlin